• Skip to primary navigation

 • 1 large red or yellow bell pepper

-• 1 package sprouts - kale or other
+• 1 package sprouts of choice

 • ½ small red cabbage